St. Thomas Episcopal Church (Pittstown, New Jersey)

-St. Thomas Episcopal Church is a historic church in Alexandria Township, Hunterdon County, New Jersey near Pittstown and is one of the oldest churches in the county.
-The present church replaced a log or frame church that was built as early as the 1720s.
-That church was replaced in 1768 by the present church's stone walls, though the church was not completed until after the American Revolution, c.
-1790.
+St. Thomas Episcopal Church is a historic church in Alexandria Township in Hunterdon County, New Jersey near Pittstown and is one of the oldest churches in the county.
 It was added to the National Register of Historic Places on July 21, 1977, for its significance in architecture and religion.
 The church was featured as a set in Sarah Jessica Parker's movie debut, the 1983 film Somewhere Tomorrow.

+History and description

+The present one and one-half story stone church replaced a log or frame church that was built as early as the 1720s.
+That church was replaced in 1768 by the present church's stone walls, though the church was not completed until after the American Revolution, around 1790.
+It was repaired in 1875 and remains in use.